Madré

 Madré (/fr/) is a commune in the department of Mayenne in north-western France.

 The maternal great-grandfather of Saint Thérèse de Lisieux, Louis Macé, was baptised in the village church on 16 March 1778.

+Geography

+The commune is made up of the following collection of villages and hamlets, Madré, Cochereau, Mont Mer, La Gasnerie, Le Chemin and La Tonnazière.

+The river Mayenne flows through the commune.